Driving Safety Tips for Handling Potholes

 During my commute to work, I inevitably drive over more than 10 potholes each way.
 While a few of them are small, most of them are quite large and create for a very bumpy and uncomfortable ride to work.

-- When driving over the pothole, hold the steering wheel firmly to avoid losing control
+- When driving over the pothole, hold the steering wheel firmly to avoid losing control.

 After a little research, I found out that potholes can cause serious damage to my car, even if they are small.
 While I always figured running over a large pothole would be bad for my tires, little did I know that some potholes can have as much impact on your car as a 35 mph car crash.

-- Vibration in the wheel or in the seat
+- Dents in the wheel rims.